lucasdjefferson/lucasdjefferson/README.md

 # Hi there, I'm Lucas Jefferson 👋
 ### Aspiring DevOps Engineer | Cloud Enthusiast | Automation Advocate

-I am a passionate techn professional working to enter the world of DevOps.
+I am a passionate techn professional working to enter the world of DevOps/System Administration.
 My focus is on bridging the gap between development and operations by building scalable, automated, and reliable infrastructure.

 ---